wheat-thin-wiens/dotfiles/dotfiles_README.md

 Ensure Homebrew is installed before attempting to use this repository.
 Follow the in instructions on the [Homebrew website](https://brew.sh/) to get Homebrew installed.
 Python is also installed via Homebrew, which requires that a virtual environment be set up to manage additional Python libraries.
 Check the README file in the Python repository for more details.

+The following additional programs have been installed using Homebrew"

+- bash
+- fd
+- lua
+- mysql
+- mysql workbench
+- node
+- Python
+- raycast
+- ripgrep

 ## Using Stow